TYPuzzler/TYPuzzler.github.io/README.md

 * Provide three puzzles for the user to solve, of increasing challenge in the length of the typing exercises and the number of puzzle pieces to complete a puzzle

+* Allow the user to come back to their progress on the puzzles, and to clear their data

 ## Repository Layout
 ### \~/src/puzzle
 Contains the code related to the backend puzzle processing mechanism